Kaleem-Ullah-M/SQL-Repo/my practice sql/README.md

-# this repo contains my sql practice and sql projects.
+# This repo contains my sql practice and sql projects.

-# practice 1.
+# Practice 1:
 this practice is a basic practice of the sql commands.